huxleydavi/system_control_panel/README.md

-# sistem_panel_responsive
+# sistem_control_panel_responsive
- A panel system, where we can edit information directly within the website/panel.
+ A contraol panel system, where we can edit information directly within the website/panel.

+![]Capa.jpg